 The location of your home will also determine what heat source you should use.
 We recommend a gas boiler where natural gas is available.
 Gas is very cheap when compared to other fuels and is likely to remain so for the foreseeable future.
 The rest of the country, who do not have access to reticulated gas, have the option of a diesel, LPG boiler or an air-to-water heat pump.

 Tailoring the basics of your heating solution is a complicated process.
 It’s a good idea to leave the technical stuff to a Central Heating New Zealand design engineer who will calculate the heat demand for each room in your home.
-Their calculations take into consideration insulation, air tightness, ceiling height, window size, incidental heat and solar gain.
-They determine the size of radiator needed or the number of pipe runs for an underfloor heating system.
+Their calculations take into consideration insulation, airtightness, ceiling height, window size, and incidental heat.
+They determine the size of the radiator needed or the number of pipes runs for an underfloor heating system.

 Thinking about installing central heating in your home?
 Contact our friendly customer support team today.